-Giuliano creates material and immaterial installations using ingredients such as her household detritus, personal possessions, the spoken and written word, found footage, schematics, speech-to-text transcripts, screen captures, re-enactments of memories, and data generated from making her work.
-These are driven together in ways that sometimes complement and sometimes resist each other.
+I create material and immaterial installations using ingredients such as household items, personal possessions, the spoken and written word, found footage, schematics, speech-to-text transcripts, screen captures, memories, and data.

-In turn this has led Giuliano to new paradigms for showing work, asking if it matters how work is shown and whether it is seen.
-A recent group exhibition, Unfinished Business (2021), was in a shell house only accessible by appointment with an estate agent.
-The data she collects about making her 900 Self Portraits (2019ff) assemblages is available in an open-source spreadsheet.
-Giuliano actively seeks out alternative locations, both physical and digital, in which to activate her work.
+The 2020/21 pandemic sparked an interest in new paradigms for showing work.
+I asked myself if it matters how work is shown and whether it is seen.
+The group exhibition, Unfinished Business, (2021), was held in a shell house only accessible by appointment with an estate agent.
+The data I collect about making 900 Self Portraits Nr.
+XXX, (2019 and ongoing) is available in an open-source spreadsheet.
+I have started a ‘gallery space’, Spread, hosted in a Google Sheets document.
+I actively seek out alternative locations, both physical and digital, in which to activate and explore my work.

-As a collector, Francesca P. Giuliano is focussed on contemporary women artists and seeks to build a rapport through a genuine interest in their practices and ways of thinking.
-She numbers Fleur Deakin, Elspeth Hamilton, Lindsay Mapes, Alicia Velazquez and emerging artist Claire Palmer in her collection.
+As a collector, I am primarily focussed on contemporary women artists.
+I like to build a rapport through a genuine interest in their practices and ways of thinking.
+I number Fleur Deakin, Elspeth Hamilton, Lindsay Mapes and emerging artists Alicia Velazquez and Claire Palmer in my collection.

-If you would like to know more about Francesca P. Giuliano’s work or arrange a studio visit, please get in touch using the contact form, or message her on Instagram @francesca.giuliano.here or on Twitter @GiulianoHere.
+If you would like to know more about my work or arrange a studio visit, please message me on Instagram @francesca.giuliano.here.